If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

 Where LoftyLoo Fits In

-LoftyLoo was designed to address access through elevation and structural separation.
+LoftyLoo's dog-proof cat litter box was designed to address access through elevation and structural separation.

 Rather than relying on enclosed covers or gates, it raises the litter area to create a physical barrier while maintaining airflow and feline comfort.